What Is the Activator Technique?

 Although more high-quality randomized trials are still needed, the current evidence supports the Activator’s role as a valid clinical tool for chiropractors — particularly in managing back pain, neck pain, and joint dysfunction.

-No — the Activator delivers a gentle, rapid impulse that most patients describe as a light tap.
+No. The Activator delivers a gentle, rapid impulse that most patients describe as a light tap.
 It doesn’t involve any twisting, cracking, or discomfort.

 Unlike manual adjustments that involve hands-on thrusts, the Activator uses a small instrument to apply force quickly and precisely.
 It's particularly suited to patients who need a gentler approach.